 Step 1 - End the enrolments into their current classes

-End the students' enrolment into their current registers the day before they should start their new timetabvle.
+End the students' enrolment into their current registers the day before they should start their new timetable.
 We recommend using the Students > Enrolment > Courses > Bulk Enrolment page - follow the instructions in our Changing enrolments into registers section in this article: Using our bulk enrolment page

 Step 2 - Set up the classes they will be moving into